 Once you have your Concordia email address set up, you’ll start receiving the university’s NOW newsletter for students.
 It's a must-read for every student, chock full of info about upcoming campus events; student support (funding, services, networks, study spaces and other resources); exciting research initiatives; classroom innovations and suggestions for how to get involved in university life.
 Do you have something newsworthy to report?
 You can also submit your own story ideas to firstname.lastname@example.org.

 15. Staying in touch via social media

-Hot tip: Facebook recently changed its algorithm to prioritize posts in your news feed from friends and family over posts from other pages you like.
-To ensure you’re seeing all the Concordia-related news and updates from the accounts you follow, visit their respective Facebook pages, click the "Like" button at the top and change the setting from "Default" to "See First."
+Facebook tip: To ensure you’re seeing all the Concordia-related news and updates from the accounts you follow, visit their respective Facebook pages, click the "Like" button and under "Following", change the setting from "Default" to "See First."

 16. IT security incidents